-It is with great sadness that we report Atlanta Town Council President Abe Evans has resigned from his position with the town.
-Abe has been battling stage IV colon cancer since the first of the year.
-All medical options have been exhausted and he is now under the care of hospice.
-Abe has served our community since moving to Atlanta over 20 years ago.
-His devotion to our community has never waivered regardless of the circumstances.
-Abe's positive attitude and sense of humor has not left him during these heartbreaking and painful days and in true Abe fashion his concern for others triumphs.
-IF YOU ARE OVER 50 GET A COLONOSCOPY is his mantra.
-Let's put all political views and opinions aside and come together as friends and neighbors in support of one of our own.
-Prayers, well wishes and any other messages may be sent to: The Town of Atlanta, P.O.
-Box 133 Atlanta, IN.
-46031 or put in the utility bill drop box.
-You may also email them to: email@example.com.
-We will be sure to forward them to Abe.
+It is with great sadness that we report that past Atlanta Town Council President Abe Evans has lost his courageous battle with cancer.
+Abe had been battling stage IV colon cancer since the first of the year.
+Abe had served our community since moving to Atlanta over 20 years ago.
+His devotion to our community had not waivered regardless of the circumstances.
+Abe's positive attitude and sense of humor had not left him during his last heartbreaking and painful days and in true Abe fashion his concern for others triumphed.
+IF YOU ARE OVER 50 GET A COLONOSCOPY was his mantra.
+There will be a public service to celebrate his life in a few weeks.
+More details will be shared as those plans are finalized.
+Abe's family greatly appreciates your continured support, thoughts and prayers.

 Heavy Trash Pick-up Dates: